In This Article

 I get the request, if I have some sort of e-learning or online learning on my website Culture Matters, not that often.
 But every now and then a potential client does ask me.

 Below are 6 reasons why intercultural management or becoming culturally competent should not be given in the form of e-learning.

 “People can live with the What if they know they Why”.

-There are very little situations in human interaction identical to each other.
-The consequence of that is that it is virutally impossible to capture every situation in an e-learning form.
-The second item where e-learning falls short to real in-class training, is context.
-Often, when the context changes, the situation changes as well and the way you competently deal with another culture changes as well.
+There are very few situations in human interaction identical to each other.
+The consequence of that is that it is virtually impossible to capture every situation in an e-learning form.
+The second item where e-learning falls short of real in-class training is context.
+Often, when the context changes, the situation changes as well, and the way you competently deal with another culture changes as well.

 Again, e-learning cannot capture that.

 From what I have seen in the field of e-learning, the e-learning programs do not go much deeper than indicating do’s and dont’s.
 “In this situation, you do this; in that situation, you do something else.”
 But the world and the people in it are infinitely complex than only looking at the do’s and don’ts.
 In addition, do’s and dont’s tend to change when the context changes.
 See the previous point.